 consists of an article that Helg wrote in 1989 entitled "Franco Albini-Architect and Teacher", as well

 HELMS, HENRY, LETTERS, 1861-1863.
 0.1 cu. ft.
 Typed transcripts of the war letters of Henry Helms, private, Company I, 95th Pennsylvania Infantry.
 His early letters focus mostly on personal matters, including his need for various items of clothing and food.
 He describes skirmishes, the aftermath of battle, and Confederate prisoners-of-war; and notes camp activities and rumors.
 Helms received a head wound at the Battle of Gaines' Mill on June 27, 1862 and was presumed to have died soon thereafter.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-008.

 HENDERSON, LILBURN LEWIS (1786-1820).
 LEGAL DOCUMENT, 1820.
 0.1 cu. ft.
 Abingdon, Virginia merchant; guardian of children of business partner William Trigg, deceased.
 Report of commission examining Henderson's accounts as guardian.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-092.

 HENDRIX, LEE.
 CORRESPONDENCE, 1862-63.
 0.1 cu. ft.
 Private in Co.
 B of the 1st North Carolina